 More emphasis should be placed on where to write.
 Eg Login for existing clients, Sign up for new clients.
 Plus you need to reverse the order of the login and registration blocks so new users would be welcomed with the registration option and those who are existing customers would be prompted with an error message that they have already registered with this email address, so there’s no need for registration.

+So how long does it take to see results in CRO?
+A week after the changes were made, here are the short-term results.
 Only a week later the results started to show up.
 The overall conversion rate has improved by 11%.

 Once a user has “registered” his/her domain, he/she needs to provide the ownership information before being able to pay.
 Many people have stopped here and rather quit, and never provided the data nor have completed the payment process.